 Healthy Oatmeal Date Breakfast Cookies

-- I used old-fashioned rolled oats.
-I do not recommend using a quick cooking oat in this recipe.
+- First, I used old-fashioned rolled oats and do not recommend using a quick-cooking oat in this recipe.

 - I used almond butter, but you can substitute cashew butter or peanut butter.

-- I used a combination of dried fruit, dates and mango, in my cookies.
+- Additionally, I used a combination of dried fruit, dates and mango, in my cookies.
 You can use any one dried fruit or a combination of 2 or 3 as long as the total is 3 tablespoons.
-You may also use freeze-dried fruit if you prefer.
+As well, you may use freeze-dried fruit if you prefer.

 - You can use stevia, sugar, or omit the sugar altogether if you don’t have much of a sweet tooth.
-I do and I used 1 tables granulated sugar.
+I used one tablespoon granulated sugar.

-- The riper the banana the sweet it will be.
+- Most notable, the riper the banana the sweet it will be.
 If you have a very ripe banana, you may want to use less sugar.

-- Store cookies in an airtight container in the refrigerator up to 2 days.
+- Finally, store cookies in an airtight container in the refrigerator for up to 2 days.